-The 8 mistakes you should avoid when looking to expand your portfolio of industrial customers using email campaigns?
+The 8 Email Marketing mistakes you should avoid to expand your portfolio of industrial customers

-But keep an eye open for the most common mistakes that you should avoid when looking to expand your portfolio of industrial customers through email campaigns.
+But keep an eye open for the most common Email Marketing mistakes that you should avoid when looking to expand your portfolio of industrial customers through this way.

 1 – Sending emails to the wrong recipients